 unidentified

-Because everybody who's engaged with the real world understands that there's a tragedy and there's people on the loose that these people are working really hard to try and find.
+Like, because everybody who's engaged with the real world understands that there's a tragedy and there's people on the loose that these people are working really hard to try and find.

-If you get out of your basement, get away from your computer and go to Boston and start getting in the face of people and starting to ask people questions.
+Yes, get out of your basement, get away from your computer and go to Boston and start getting in the face of people and starting to ask people questions.

-So now Alex barges into studio because he's going to try and bully Leanne McAdoo into coming on air because Leanne has cracked the case and figured out why the photos of the suspects can't be the real suspects.
+So now Alex barges into studio because he's going to try and bully Leanne McAdoo into coming on air because Leanne has cracked the case and figured out why these two, the photos of the suspects can't be the real suspects.

-So, the problem with Leanne's thinking here is that there was only one picture that was made public of an exploded backpack.
+So the problem with Leanne's thinking here is that there was only one picture that was made public of an exploded backpack.

 And it did appear to be a darker, most likely black backpack.

-When the FBI released images of the suspects, who we would soon come to know as Tamerlan and Jokar Sarnev, it appeared that the bag that Jokar was wearing...
+When the FBI released the images of the suspects, who we would soon come to know as Tamerlan and Jokar Sarnev, it appeared that the bag that Jokar was wearing was lighter in color, possibly gray.

-At no point had it been established that the pictured exploded backpack was Jokar's.
+At no point had it been established that the pictured exploded backpack was Jokar's, nor had it ever been established that the brothers were carrying identical bags.

 There's literally no contradiction here.